 What is the purpose of the

-callbacks in Rails controllers?- Explain how
+before_actionandafter_actioncallbacks in Rails controllers?- Explain how

-callbacks are used to execute code before and after controller actions, respectively. - Discuss examples of scenarios where
+before_actionandafter_actioncallbacks are used to execute code before and after controller actions, respectively. - Discuss examples of scenarios where

-callbacks would be useful.
+before_actionandafter_actioncallbacks would be useful.

 - Explain how